Frequently Asked Questions

 If I am offered a visiting student elective, am I guaranteed an interview for the residency program?

 How will I know if I am accepted?

-If you are accepted to a rotation, you will receive notification from VSAS.
+If you are accepted to a rotation, you will receive notification from VSLO.
 Any approval or notification received directly from department does not signify that you have been accepted to rotate.

-I have received notification through VSAS that I have been accepted to rotate.
+I have received notification through VSLO that I have been accepted to rotate.
 What do I need to do to secure my place in the elective?

-First, you must accept the elective in VSAS within 7 days of the rotation offer.
+First, you must accept the elective in VSLO within 7 days of the rotation offer.

-Next, you must submit the Accepted Visiting Student Registration & Payment Form within 14 days of your acceptance offer.
+Next, you must pay your rotation fee through the online portal within 14 days of your acceptance offer.

 Failure to submit the confirmation form within the deadline may result in elective offer being revoked.
 If the offer is withdrawn due to lack of response or payment within the 14-day time frame, you are not allowed to reapply for the same elective at the same time.
 You may apply for the same elective during a different time frame or for a different elective; however, if you are again accepted and fail to respond or submit payment by the deadline, you will no longer be eligible to apply for any electives.

 I have been accepted to rotate, but I would like to change my dates or my elective choice.
 Is this possible